Rosario Maceo: Growth of an empire

 As Prohibition took hold, the Maceo brothers began to give gifts of wine (low-quality to be sure) that they were able to smuggle to their customers.
 As their customers became more interested in the liquor they gradually became more serious bootleggers.
 Rose Maceo had part of his business on Murdoch's Pier, a hangout for Ollie Quinn, leader of the Beach Gang which was one of two main gangs on the island.
 Rose built a relationship with Quinn and the Maceo brothers gradually allied themselves with the Beach Gang.
 They opened a "cold drink place," (i.e. speakeasy) and invested in the gang's gambling operations.
 Eventually the Beach Gang leader Ollie Quinn and the Maceos opened the Hollywood Dinner Club, the Gulf Coast's most elegant night club at the time.
 Rose's ability to intimidate made him an enforcer in the organization early on.
 Fortuitous arrests of the leaders of the gangs allowed the Maceo brothers to gain control of the island's underworld.

 The Maceos gradually invested in numerous clubs and other entertainment ventures in the city involving gambling and bootlegging.
 Their other big venture, besides the Hollywood, was a club and casino called Maceo's Grotto (later renamed the Balinese Room) which opened in 1929.
 The Maceos soon controlled most of the gambling, prostitution, and other vice on the island.
 Rose acted as the "inside man" in the organization enforcing control over the organization and the island while his brother Sam was the "face" of the organization establishing partnerships, negotiating deals, and attracting tourism and investment.

 The Maceos became wealthy as their businesses expanded and the island prospered.
 Their syndicate owned dozens of casinos and restaurants both on the island and throughout Galveston County.
 To compensate for the often inept and corrupt police force and judicial system on the island, Rose led a group of vigilantes known as the "Night Riders" to keep order on the island.
 Area residents considered the island and their homes entirely safe in spite of rampant criminal activity.

 Personal life

 Rose Maceo married Frances Dispensa.
 Frances was described as being exceedingly kind but, like her husband, very strong.

 The Fertitta family and the Maceo family considered each other kin because of the marriage of Joseph Frances Fertitta to Rose's sister Olivia Maceo.
 The Fertittas became involved in the Maceo businesses due to this relationship.

+Rose helped raise Frances's nephew, Angelo who lived down the street from them on Avenue O. Angelo was related to the Fertittas.